Cyprus: Economy

+Cyprus' economy is dominated by the service sector, which employs around 82% of the country's workers as of 2026.
+Industry accounted for 16% of jobs and agriculture for 2%.
+By GDP, the biggest single sector was tourism (14% of GDP).

+2012-13 financial crisis

-In the early 21st century, Cyprus boasted a prosperous service-based economy that made it the wealthiest of the ten countries that joined the European Union in 2004.
-However, the Cypriot economy was later damaged by the 2008 financial crisis and the Eurozone crisis.
+Cyprus was the wealthiest of the ten countries that joined the European Union in 2004 with a thriving services sector.
+However, the economy was damaged severely by the 2008 financial crisis and the Euro area crisis.
 In June 2012, the Cypriot government announced it would need €1.8 billion in foreign aid to support the Cyprus Popular Bank, and this was followed by Fitch downgrading Cyprus's credit rating to junk status.
 Fitch stated Cyprus would need an additional €4 billion to support its banks and the downgrade was mainly due to the exposure of Bank of Cyprus, Cyprus Popular Bank, and Hellenic Bank, Cyprus's three largest banks, to the Greek government-debt crisis.

 Cyprus is part of a monetary union, the eurozone (dark blue) and of the EU single market.

 The 2012–2013 Cypriot financial crisis led to an agreement with the Eurogroup in March 2013 to split Cyprus Popular Bank, into a "bad" bank which would be wound down over time and a "good" bank which would be absorbed by the Bank of Cyprus.
 In return for a €10 billion bailout from the European Commission, the European Central Bank and the International Monetary Fund, often referred to as the "troika", the Cypriot government was required to impose a significant haircut on uninsured deposits, a large proportion of which were held by wealthy Russians who used Cyprus as a tax haven.
 Insured deposits of €100,000 or less were not affected.